Did she win? Baker College Culinary grad competes in Hell’s Kitchen finale

 In the finale, Ryan and fellow contestant Heather Williams received makeovers, and then were surprised on stage with one of their final challenges: making an appetizer and three entrees in an hour.

-According to the school, Ryan is a Traverse City native who graduated from Michigan State University before attending CIM.
-She graduated from CIM in 2012 and currently works as an event chef in the Traverse City area.
+According to the school, Ryan is a Traverse City native who graduated from Michigan State University before attending CIM in Muskegon.
+She graduated from CIM in 2012.